 If your solo Thanksgiving needs to be beautiful, Sedona is one of the top destinations for you to consider.
 Look for smaller, single-family homes in the western part of town, West Sedona.
-If you’re an avid golfer, The Village of Oak Creek is the spot for you.
+If you’re an avid golfer, the Village of Oak Creek is the spot for you.
 Look for condos and townhomes here.
 Nestled between two 18-hole courses, you’re sure to find something spectacular in this area.
 And finally, red rocks and gorgeous mountain views are thought of as a given in Oak Creek Canyon.
 If a little peace and quiet are what you want, this is the best consideration for you on the list.
-You’ll encounter great deals on some stunning homes this time of year in this area.
+You’ll encounter great deals on some stunning homes this time of year.

 Have you ever dreamed of going to Germany without having to dust off your passport?
-If so, you’re in luck because Leavenworth is waiting for your arrival, with all the Bavarian delights one can hope for this side of the Atlantic.
+If so, you’re in luck because Leavenworth is waiting for your arrival, with all the Bavarian delights one can hope for on this side of the Atlantic.
 The self-proclaimed “Alps of Washington” prides itself in keeping it local.
 Whether it’s wine, chocolate, cheese, or goods and trinkets, Leavenworth is down to party Bavarian-style any time of the year.

 Enjoy a Horse-Drawn Carriage or Sleigh Ride

 What better way to kick off the holiday season than to cozy up under soft blankets and see the sights in a carriage or sleigh ride?
 There are dozens of ways to participate, including breakfast and dinner routes, at nearby ranches and in nearby meadows, and of course, with a warm cider by the fire to top it all off.